Editing MLINEs

 More Practice

-See also How to use selection Cycling
+See also How to use Xref (Overview)

 You are asked to model the parabolic section of a satellite dish (this section could be used to fabricate a mandrel for production).